gustavagneman/starter-academic-master/content/project/ni/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Peace Perspectives Belfast"
 summary: "We collect data on social norms for reconciliation in areas close to peace walls.
-The data colelction is scheduled to January, 2023."
+The data collection is scheduled to January, 2023."
 authors: []
 tags: []
 categories: []